 Some API applications use both the IDs of customers / accounts and the IDs of entities such as products, volume discount plans, etc. as static values in API requests.
-For example, to obtain information about a customer's volume discount plan usage, the application sends i_customer and i_vd_plan values in input parameters.
+For example, to obtain information about a customer's volume discount plan usage, the application sends i_customer and i_vd_plan values in the input parameters.

-To preserve the workflow for these applications in dual-version PortaSwitch®, IDs for products, volume discount plans and other service entities are preserved when moved between systems.
-Thus, when you migrate an ABC product with ID 123 to the alter-ego system, it remains 123.
+To preserve the workflow for these applications in dual-version PortaSwitch®, IDs for all configuration entities are preserved when moved between systems.
+Thus, your ABC product has the same ID (e.g. i_product=123) on both systems.
 As a result, fewer customizations are required to make the API application compatible with dual-version PortaSwitch®.